IsaDuf/poly_regression/README.md

 ## Description

 Pytorch implementation of the models used for the paper.
-Implementation used in paper was not made in pytorch.
+Implementation used in paper was not originally made in pytorch.

+Disclaimer: This repo might be incomplete at the moment by will be updated shortly.

 ## Getting Started